glasgowm148/ergonaut-handbook/Guides/Mining/Voting.md

 title: Governance & Miner Voting
 description: Many parameters can be changed on-the-fly via miners voting
 published: true
-date: 2022-09-16T07:27:09.290Z
+date: 2022-09-16T07:31:17.167Z
 tags: mining, vote, governance, mining vote
 editor: markdown
 dateCreated: 2022-09-10T05:40:16.859Z
 ---

 # Governance
+Many parameters can be changed on-the-fly via miners voting.
 Ergo Miners have the ability to adjust the block size which increases the amount of transactions per block.
 This increases potential rewards but also adds additional storage requirements.
 Maximum block size is just one of the 8 "everyday" changes possible on Ergo, as described in table below.
 _________
 The following table describes vote identifiers, default values (during launch), possible steps, and minimum and maximum values.
 If the step is not defined in the table, its value is defined as $\max(\lfloor current\_value / 100 \rfloor, 1)$.
 If the minimum value for a parameter is not defined, it equals zero.
 If the maximum value is not defined, it equals `1,073,741,823`.